Historical Markers in Autauga County, Alabama

 Autauga County Timeline

-This timeline provides a condensed summary of the historical journey of Autauga County, Alabama.
+This timeline provides a concise overview of the key events in the history of Autauga County, Alabama.

 - 1818: Autauga County was established on November 21, 1818, as a county in the Alabama Territory.